Ed Greenwood: Personal life and other activities

-Greenwood has published over two hundred articles in Dragon Magazine and Polyhedron Newszine, is a lifetime charter member of the Role Playing Game Association (RPGA) network, and has been Gen Con Game Fair guest of honor many times.
+Greenwood has published over two hundred articles in Dragon Magazine and Polyhedron Newszine, is a lifetime charter member of the Role Playing Game Association (RPGA) network, and has been a Gen Con Game Fair guest of honor many times.
 Greenwood has written over thirty-five novels for TSR, and written, co-written, or contributed to over two hundred books and game products from other publishers.
 Greenwood has also contributed to The Book of All Flesh (2001), an anthology based on All Flesh Must Be Eaten, and written short stories based on the Silver Age Sentinels role-playing game.
-Greenwood's Castlemourn setting was published by Margaret Weis Productions.
+Greenwood's Castlemourn fantasy setting was published by Margaret Weis Productions.
 He is co-creator (with fantasy novelist Lynn Abbey) of the Mornmist fantasy setting.

 He has also contributed to most Forgotten Realms gaming accessories, and authored many more—including the detailed Volo's Guide series—and continues to DM his own campaign.
 He writes regular Realmslore columns for the Wizards of the Coast website.

 In addition to all these activities, Greenwood works as a library clerk (and sometimes as a librarian) and has edited over a dozen small press magazines.
 When not appearing at conventions, he lives in an old farmhouse in the countryside of Ontario.

 As of 1998, Greenwood lived in applegrowing country on Lake Ontario, still working full-time at the North York Community Library, as he had since 1974, and continued to run his original Waterdeep campaign with the same core group he started with, albeit meeting only sporadically.

+Castlemourn

+Castlemourn is a campaign setting by Greenwood for Dungeons & Dragons.
+Margaret Weis Productions introduced the setting to publication with A Player's Guide to Castlemourn (2006), followed by the d20-based Castlemourn Campaign Setting (2007), after which the company released the Castlemourn Cortex System Quickstart (2008) as part of the second Free RPG Day before closing down the line.

+Setting

+Castlemourn is a land searching for its past.
+Its people are unaware of their origins, the greatness of their history, or what disaster brought about the Dark Age that has engulfed the land.
+Some three hundred years before the setting's current era, there existed a magical place of shining towers and marvelous wonders called the Realm of Castles.
+Legends tell of a great war against fell creatures that destroyed the realm, leaving scorched ruins and crumbling citadels.
+Whatever befell this realm was so terrible that the gods have "cordoned" it off.
+No one is permitted to leave Castlemourn and those who find their way there, do so at their own peril, as adventurers, treasure hunters, and questors scour the land searching for relics, artifacts, and clues to their past.
+Castlemourn is a post-apocalyptic fantasy setting where kingdoms fight for power through political intrigue and outright warfare; where the brave seek their fortunes in dangerous ruins, and where everyone fears the unspeakable evil that shadows their land.